 Unfortunately, white and milk chocolate are just candy.
 This is because there is too much sugar and so few flavanols.

 To maximize the dark chocolate health benefits, you want it as dark as possible (minimum of 70% cacao) with the least amount of sugar and processing.
-Sugar should never be the first ingredient.
+Ideally there should be no sugar.
 Also, avoid alkali processing as this strips the chocolate of flavanols.

 Although it is an acquired taste, if you want to eat something more similar to the Kuna Indians, then you may want to consider the much less processed cacao nibs.
 Unsweetened cacao nibs are even healthier than dark chocolate.